 Our continued partnership with EcoVadis (see page 8) enables us to collaborate with our priority direct and indirect suppliers, to assess sustainability performance using a common platform and scorecard.
-Since launching EcoVadis in the Great Britain and Ireland businesses.

-a significant proportion of our priority suppliers have completed the EcoVadis self-assessment and shared their ratings with us over the last 12 months.
-EcoVadis will be used in all our supplier development conversations across all Britvic business units to encourage continuous improvement in sustainable sourcing and to ensure a responsible supply chain.
+Since launching EcoVadis in the Great Britain and Ireland businesses, a significant proportion of our priority suppliers have completed the EcoVadis assessment and shared their ratings with us over the last 12 months.
+EcoVadis will be used in our supplier development conversations to encourage continuous improvement in sustainable sourcing and to promote a responsible supply chain.
 This increases our visibility of ethical and environmental risks, and the transparency of continuous improvement across our supply base.
 Our partnership with the SAI Agricultural Platform enables us to become part of a wider cross-industry network to share learnings and join responsible sourcing initiatives for key agro-commodities (such as sugar and juice).
-Going forward we will be using the SAI Agricultural Platform to collaborate more with our suppliers, increase our transparency and align with its FSA verification standard to ensure we continue to source key agro-commodities in a sustainable way.
+We are using the SAI Agricultural Platform Farm Sustainability Audit (FSA) to collaborate more with our suppliers, increase their transparency and align with its FSA verification standard to further promote the sourcing of key agro-commodities in a sustainable way.